On this page:

 The Register of Trustees is a publicly searchable register of all bankruptcy trustees who are registered under the Bankruptcy Act 1966.
 It contains contact details for registered trustees as well as information relating to conditions on their registration and particulars of disciplinary action they may have been subject to.
-The register can be accessed on our website and there is no fee to search it.
+The register can be accessed at Register of trustees and there is no fee to search it.

 The PPSR is an online register of security interests in personal property.
 For example, when you borrow money against your car, the lender could register their interest on the PPSR.
 It is possible to search the PPSR by using the details of a “grantor” (commonly the borrower); including an individual’s name and date of birth.
-However, a person must have an “authorised purpose” to search by reference to this personal information.
-Other measures taken to protect your privacy include prohibition over including your name in a registration over consumer “serial numbered property”.
+However, a person must have an “authorised purpose” to search this personal information.
+Other measures taken to protect your privacy include prohibiting your name being included in a registration over consumer “serial numbered property”.
 For example, a PPSR registration over your car which is not used to carry on a business will not include your name or date of birth.

 Some personal information held by AFSA may be disclosed to overseas recipients.
 For example, the PPSR is an online register and it can be accessed via the internet both inside and outside of Australia.
 In accordance with the requirements of the Personal Property Securities Act a search of the PPSR may reveal some personal information.
 However, as outlined above, there are provisions in the Act to protect your privacy.
 Similarly, there is no restriction on who can access information on the NPII, and persons in any overseas country may search it by paying the requisite fee.

-When you visit the AFSA website, our server logs the following information which is provided by your browser:
+When you visit any of our websites, our servers log the following information which is provided by your browser:

-- the type of browser and operating system you are using;
+- the type of device, browser and operating system you are using

 - the address of the pages accessed and the documents downloaded.

-This information is used only for statistical analysis or systems administration purposes.
-We will not attempt to identify your activities except where we are required to do so by law and/or in response to a court order, such as a warrant or subpoena.
+The information is used for statistical analysis, system improvement or administration purposes.
+We also use this data to understand how people are using our systems to improve our services.
+Outside of the context of your account and information provided by you to us, we will not attempt to identify your activities except where we are authorised or required to do so by law and/or in response to a court order, such as a warrant or subpoena.

 If we refuse access to personal information or to amend or annotate the personal information we hold about you, you may be entitled to seek a review of the decision under the Freedom of Information Act or make a complaint to the Australian Information Commissioner (see below).

-If you have a query regarding privacy or wish to lodge a complaint regarding a breach of the Australian Privacy Principles please contact us via our Contact details (see below).
+If you have a query regarding privacy or wish to lodge a complaint regarding a breach of the Australian Privacy Principles please contact us via our Contact details.
 Please mark written correspondence “Attention: Privacy Officer”.
 Your issue or complaint will be referred to our Privacy Officer, who will provide you with a considered response.

 If you are not satisfied with our response, you may contact the Office of the Australian Information Commissioner (OAIC) by: